-For each item, elicit the question needed to find someone whose name can be written in the name column.
+Running through each row, elicit from the students the question they need to ask to find someone who they can write in the name column.

-Brainstorm examples of secondary questions they can ask to find out something for the extra information column.
+Brainstorm examples of secondary questions which can be asked to find out something more for the extra information column.

 I usually leave a couple of blank rows at the bottom of the question sheet and ask the class to come up with their own ideas for the last two items.